ConocoPhillips

 COP

-ConocoPhillips is a global exploration and production company in the oil and gas industry.
+ConocoPhillips (COP) is a major independent exploration and production company in the oil and gas industry.

 Investment Opinion: Should I buy COP Today?